 - Acetaminophen – (Tylenol, Anacin 3, Panadol, Paracetamol and others) is a common, mild to moderate pain reliever and fever reducer.
 A liver afflicted with Hepatitis C may not be able to metabolize this drug.
-High doses of acetaminophen can cause liver injury, even to a healthy liver.
-In limited dosages, a physician will generally only suggest this class of analgesic to a person whose hepatic metabolism is fully functioning.
+High doses of acetaminophen (as little as just twice the maximum recommended dosage) can cause liver injury, even to a healthy liver.
+While you might not be taking acetaminophen in high dosages by itself, it is important to remember that it is included in many other over-the-counter medications and some prescription medications for colds, headaches, sinus congestion, etc. In limited dosages, a physician will generally only suggest this class of analgesic to a person whose hepatic metabolism is fully functioning.

 - Ibuprofen – (Motrin, Advil, Nuprin and others) reduces high body temperature, is an anti-inflammatory and inhibits normal platelet function.
 A non-steroidal anti-inflammatory drug (NSAID), ibuprofen can cause gastrointestinal upset and bleeding.
 Those at risk of portal hypertension are already at risk for gastrointestinal bleeding, intensifying this risk.
-Studies have demonstrated that at certain dosages, ibuprofen can stress the liver and elevate liver enzymes in people with Hepatitis C. Ibuprofen must be used with extreme caution in the later stages of liver disease and for those on interferon therapy.
+Studies have demonstrated that at certain dosages, ibuprofen can stress the liver and elevate liver enzymes in people with Hepatitis C. Ibuprofen must be used with extreme caution in the later stages of liver disease.

 - Aspirin – (Bayer, Anacin, Excedrin and others) reduces fever, relieves pain, and acts as an anti-inflammatory and blood thinner.
 In addition to influencing liver test results, aspirin’s effect on blood platelets temporarily limits the clotting process and prolongs bleeding.
 In chronic liver disease where the body’s production of clotting factors is naturally decreased, aspirin can increase the risk of bleeding.
-Although there is no actual drug interaction between aspirin and the drugs used in interferon therapy, both can disrupt blood clotting, which must be monitored if used together.
-When taken in high doses (more than 2,000 mg per day) aspirin can cause liver injury.
+Although there is no actual drug interaction between aspirin and interferon, both can disrupt blood clotting, which must be monitored if used together during combination therapy.
+When taken in high doses of 1,800 to 3,200 mg daily, aspirin can cause liver injury.